 Audit your content

-Are you creating your own content or do you utilize user-generated content or even share other pages’ posts?
+Are you creating your own content, do you utilize user-generated content or even share other pages’ posts?
 What post types prevail?
 If your communication goal is predominantly page traffic, link posts linked to your web should be dominant.
 If you have a photogenic product, use images/videos.
 Is your target group prone to interactions?
 Try polls for example.

-A common question is also post frequency.
+A common question is also the post frequency.
 Audit your communication intensity.
 Do you post once every few months or do you ‘flood’ your fans with posts every day?
 The frequency depends on your subject and communication goal.
 For example, news sites have to post several times a day to keep the topicality of the information and keep the readers’ interest.
 If your communication is explicitly brand-oriented, don’t flood people with tons of bland posts about how amazing your product is.
 Rather than that, post with lower frequency and invest into the quality of the post which depicts the product’s feature in an interesting way.
 After that, reach the biggest possible target group with it.

 What about the budget?